 On this page:

-The Innovation Weekend Events are held in the Student Success Center (second floor) unless alternate locations are announced in advance.
+The Innovation Weekend events are held on the first floor of Oelman Hall, beginning in Room 135, unless alternate locations are announced in advance.
 Much of the time will be spent in an active learning classroom where you will be able to access the technology in the room and brainstorm solutions.
 Mentors and experts will circulate to answer questions, and we may even take a field trip to see situation mock-ups.

 How much does this event cost?